When you get an ESA, they will help to connect with the real world. However, new owners must know their rights and

 Yes, the Fair Housing Act (FHA) applies to nearly all housing types, including rented buildings.

 However, federal law does not apply if the owner owns a building having 4 or less than 4 units.
 And if it is a single-family house rented where an agent owns by a private club, and if a religious organization operates the housing.

 3. Do I need to train my ESA specifically to live in the house?

 4. Can a landlord deny an emotional support animal?

-No, as per the law, no landlord could reject an ESA due to any reason.
-However, if your animal is wild or a danger to people and other animals then he can reject your animal.
+As per the law, no landlord could deny an ESA for any reason.
+However, if your animal is wild or a danger to people and other animals, then he can reject your animal.

 This legally enforceable ESA letter cannot be denied/rejected by anyone.
 However, sometimes the housing complex and landlords may ask for additional documentation.
 Don’t worry about that.
 You can let us know about the details, and the therapist will sign that for you.

 5. Which factors will the landlord consider when accepting your ESA?